 We generally assume that services utilized for side calls during the request processing, e.g. external authorization, credential suppliers, rate limit services, are trusted.
 When this is not the case, an extension will explicitly state this in its documentation.

-Anything in the Envoy core may be used in both untrusted and trusted deployments.
-As a consequence, it should be hardened with this model in mind.
+Anything in the Envoy core may be used in both untrusted and trusted deployments, with the exception of features explicitly marked as alpha; alpha features are only supported in trusted deployments and do not qualify for treatment under the threat model below.
+As a consequence, the stable core should be hardened with this model in mind.
 Security issues related to core code will usually trigger the security release process as described in this document.

 The following extensions are intended to be hardened against untrusted downstream and upstreams: